 You’ll Likely Be Forced To Take Taxable Retirement Plan Distributions

 If you want to avoid taxes on your retirement accounts by avoiding distributions, think again.
-With the exception of Roth IRAs — from which most withdrawals are tax-free anyway — the IRS requires you to begin taking mandatory distributions once you reach age 70 ½.
+With the exception of Roth IRAs — from which most withdrawals are tax-free — the IRS requires you to begin taking mandatory distributions once you reach age 72 unless you turned 70 ½ before Jan.
+1, 2020.
 Even if you don’t want or need the income — or the tax liability — you’ll still be required by law to take them.
 Failure to do so can result in a whopping 50% penalty of the amount you were supposed to withdraw.

 If You Have a Pension, Expect To Pay Tax on That as Well

 Pensions aren’t as common as they used to be, as they have been mostly replaced by so-called defined contribution plans like 401(k) plans.
 However, there are still employers that maintain pensions, and they’re quite typical for government-related jobs.
 But if you were hoping to avoid taxes on your retirement distributions by having a pension instead of a 401(k) or IRA, you’re out of luck.
 Pension distributions are treated as taxable by the IRS, just as with other common retirement plans.

 For some retirees, Social Security benefits are not taxed.
 However, if you have outside income and exceed the Social Security Administration’s thresholds, either 50% or 85% of your Social Security income will be taxable.
 The combined income thresholds for individual and married taxpayers are as follows: